DokaIzk/celo-ethlint/README.md

     settings: {
       // ...
       "ethlint": {
+        // The ethlint option enables the ethlint linter for Solidity code.
         "enabled": true
       }
     }
   },
   // ...
 };

 ```
 This configures Hardhat to enable Ethlint and run it on your Smart Contracts during the compilation process.